benwaples/readingII/read01.md

 Using template literals in a function never occurred to me.
 You could create whole html elements like this and and be able to add the right ids/classes and other attributes much quicker!

 ## Array Methods
+### Array.forEach()
+`.forEach()` will execute a function for each position on an array.
+It takes in a call back function for each position on the array, and then returns that to the forEach() function.s

+### for loops vs. forEach
+For loops are hand when you want to count other things that aren't arrays.
+Otherwise they are pretty much the same and .forEach is easier to read.